rlmsinclair/messenger_analysis_tkinter/README.md

 Download main.py, chromedriver and requirements.txt.

-You can click on the green "Get Code" to download a zip file containing these.
+You can click on the green "Code" in the top right to download a zip file containing these.

 Make sure you have Python 3.11 installed.